bernedom/bernedom.github.io/_posts/2025-12-16-secure-boot-yocto.md

 openssl genrsa 2048 > keypair.pem
 ```

 Next we set up the `boot.conf` file to enable signed boot by setting `SIGNED_BOOT=1`.
-Then we use the `update-pieeprom` tool from rpiboot to update the eeprom with the public key and flash it to the device:
+Then we use the `update-pieeprom` tool from rpiboot to update the EEPROM with the public key and flash it to the device:

 ```bash
 update-pieeprom -k  keypair.pem
 rpiboot -d /path/to/bootconf/
 ```

 From this point on, the device will expect a signed `boot.img` during the boot process, the signature of it is expected to be present in a `boot.sig` file.
 If we try to boot an unsigned image, the device will halt the boot process with a `Bad signature boot.sig` error.
-To disable secure boot, we can overwrite the eeprom again with `SIGNED_BOOT=0`.
+To disable secure boot, we can overwrite the EEPROM again with `SIGNED_BOOT=0`.

 Now that secure boot is enabled on the device, we can move on to configuring Yocto to build and sign the `boot.img`.